vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 ---

 #### Handing in {#submit}
 Please call a TA over to get checked off before leaving your lab section (regardless of how far you got).
-If you want to continue working on your lab after your lab section, come to [hours](/staff#sched) to get checked off.
+This Lab differs from the others as it is **due at the end of this session!**

 ---